thoughtspot/tse-step-by-step/README.md

 ## Requirements

 This course was created using version 8.8.0.cl, so some features may have changed since then.
 Please provide feedback in the discussion or issues.
-You should be on a more recent version of ThoughtSpot for some of the features.
+You should be on a more recent version of ThoughtSpot for some features.

 ## Resources